lepidus/doiInSummary/README.md

 # Compatibility

-The latest release of this plugin is compatible with the following PKP applications:
+The main branch of this repository is compatible with OJS 3.4.0.x.

+A version compatible with OJS 3.3.0.x is available in the [stable-3_3_0](https://github.com/lepidus/doiInSummary/tree/stable-3_3_0) branch.

+* Plugin version v1.x.x.x is compatible with OJS 3.3.0.x
-* OJS 3.3.0
+* Plugin version v2.x.x.x is compatible with OJS 3.4.0.x

+You can find the latest version of the plugin compatible with your OJS version in the [Releases page](https://github.com/lepidus/doiInSummary/releases).

 # Installation